About the GSC-PKG Joint Public Service Fund

 Recipients must adhere here to the following rules regarding use of the GSC-PKG Joint Public Service Fund, hereafter referred to as the Fund.

-- The person that submits the application must be an MIT graduate students.
+- The person who submits the application must be an MIT graduate student.
 For a group event, volunteer spots must first be offered to graduate students, then to undergraduates, availability permitting.

 - At least 50% of the group members of the group applying must be graduate students.

 - The Fund may only be used to pay for materials, event costs, transportation and food for participants.

 - The Fund may be used to provide meals for volunteers at no more than $7 per person.

 - When possible, public transportation should be used instead of rental cars.

 - The Fund may not be used for required donations to organizations.
 The Fund may only be used to pay for materials to be used for service event.
 In order to use funds for collaborating with a non-profit, the grantee must obtain an invoice from the partner organization with the word ‘invoice’ on it; donation forms will not be funded.

 - The Fund may not be used to pay for speaker fees, gifts or prizes.